pdmoerland/BioSB-MachineLearning-2021/README.md

 ## Target audience

-The course is aimed at !PhD students with a background in bioinformatics, systems biology, computer science or a related field, and life sciences.
+The course is aimed at PhD students with a background in bioinformatics, systems biology, computer science or a related field, and life sciences.
 Participants from the private sector are also welcome.
 A working knowledge of basic statistics and linear algebra is assumed.
 Preparation material on statistics and linear algebra will be distributed before the course, to be studied by students missing the required background.

 ## Description